AdaptiveCpp/AdaptiveCpp/doc/sycl_callback_tooling.md

 }
 ```

-For a complete list of supported callbacks, signatures and their description see the table in seciont [Callback Signatures and Trace Records](#callback-signatures-and-trace-records).
+For a complete list of supported callbacks, signatures, and their description, see the table in section [Callback Signatures and Trace Records](#callback-signatures-and-trace-records).

 ## Callback Signatures and Trace Records